tarcisioe/configmanager/README.md

 Note: files under your homedir will have your $HOME substituted by ~.
 The other scripts deal with that.
 This way, you can use this independently of username.

+IMPORTANT: Filenames with spaces are basically guaranteed not to work.
+Configuration files don't normally have spaces in their names, though.
+Also, no file should.
+Really.

 When done, you can then put the directory under version control and send it to a remote repository.
 (Github is quite cool!)